codio-content/Coding_with_Python-2D_Lists/.guides/content/Creating-a-dynamic-2D-list-7518.md

-Creating 2 dimensional lists is quite logical but is a bit fiddly.
-To make this clearer, we'll use a Flode chart as a good way of illustrating it.
+Writing code to create two-dimensional lists is logical but it can be a bit fiddly.
+The Flode chart on the left illustrates a 2D list visually to try and make the concept a bit easier to understand!

 ## Step through the chart
-We recommend stepping through the chart so you can see the list `a2d` changing as you progress.
+Use the 'Step' feature to step through the Flode chart so you can see exactly how the list `a2d` changes at each stage of the process.